XComedian/NickComedian/_pages/about.md

 Hi, I’m Nick, a second-year Ph.D. student in the Environmental, Civil, Agriculture and Mechanical(ECAM) program at the College of Engineering, University of Georgia (UGA).
 I'm working as a Research assistant in Jidong, James Yang's lab (https://smil.engr.uga.edu/).
 My research primarily focuses on leveraging computer vision techniques to address challenges in transportation.
 I am passionate about integrating computer vision algorithms with real-world applications to improve transportation efficiency, safety, and sustainability.

-I graduated from Beijing Normal University<a href='https://english.bnu.edu.cn/'> with a bachelor's degree and a master degree in Department of Statistics, advised by Junlong Zhao (赵俊龙) <a href='https://stat.bnu.edu.cn/english/faculty/facultydirectory/departmentofappliedstatistics/237292.html'>.
+I graduated from Beijing Normal University<a href='https://english.bnu.edu.cn/'> with a bachelor's degree and a master degree in Department of Statistics, advised by <a href='https://stat.bnu.edu.cn/english/faculty/facultydirectory/departmentofappliedstatistics/237292.html'> Junlong Zhao (赵俊龙) .

 # 🔥 News